Issues That Are making A Dent In The Reputation Of WordPress

 - Compressing: By removing irrelevant information without changing the appearance of the image, you can reduce the size of the image file.
 For most of the images, you want to use JPG files as compared to PNGs or GIFs.

-You can also use WP Smush plugin to make sure that you are serious about optimizing your image file sizes and enhancing the overall performance of your website.
+You can also use WP Smush plugin to make sure that you are serious about optimising your image file sizes and enhancing the overall performance of your website.

 Unpredictable Formatting when you change between the Visual to the Text Editor